cdeletre/hacksdl/README.md

 This hack can swap the indexes of the controllers using `HACKSDL_MAP_INDEX_<n>` env variable where `<n>` is the index you want to change.
 It allows you for example to use another controller in a game when the game only uses the main controller (index 0).
 Maximum index is 15 (included).

-Also this hack can give light debug info (with `HACKSDL_HINT_DEBUG` env variable) such as if one of the following function has been called (non exhaustive, see source code for accurate informations):
+Also this hack can give light debug info (with `HACKSDL_VERBOSE` env variable) such as if one of the following function has been called (non exhaustive, see source code for accurate informations):

 - int SDL_Init(Uint32 flags)
 - int SDL_NumJoysticks(void)